naviveztim/CDP_C_plus_binaries/README.md

 ##  C++ implementation of CDP (Concatenated Decisions Path) algorithm - fast and accurate algorithm for time series classification

+<span style="color:red">**Note:** This version of CDP algorithm does not allow more than 100 classifiers!
+For full source code and non restricted version please visit cdp-project.com or e-mail at cdp_project@outlook.com</span>

 This is a demo project for producing time series classification models.
 It takes the training datasets as CSV file and produces fully working model in binary format (.bin), as well shows accuracy, if test dataset is provided.
 Running binaries with no parameters will show available command line options.